 I once had someone explain to me that networking was like dating.
 You start slow, see where it goes and one day if interests/mindset/goals are aligned, then maybe it will grow to a relationship or more.
 I like to look at it that way, except I also never enter it with an end in mind.
 I prefer to let the relationship grow organically.
 Unlike dating or marriage, with networking, you can have as many relationships as possible (without serious adverse effects).

-My recommendation for you is to approach networking with a mindset of “I want to …
+My recommendation is to approach networking with a mindset of “I want to …

 - get to know people,